 In a traditional drawdown arrangement, you have to say at the outset how much of the fund you want to designate as drawdown funds, and crucially, how much you want to take as tax-free cash.
 If you don't, you'll lose the ability to take any cash tax-free, so you'll end up paying more tax than you need for the rest of your retirement.

 The funds that you designate for drawdown are still invested in your chosen funds, so any downturn in investment markets can result in your fund value going down.
-This means careful selection about where your funds are invested will be needed.
+This means you will need to carefully select where your funds will be invested.
 Most people in drawdown choose to move their funds into lower-risk areas to avoid large fluctuations in their value.

 As well as the risks of running out of money and poor investment performance (as with drawdown), there are some other specific risks with this type of arrangement.